leandroacostag/de_challenge_1/README.md

 # README

-To get started with the `de_challenge` project, follow these steps:
+To get started with the `de_challenge_1` project, follow these steps:

 ## Run Locally

-1. Open a terminal and navigate to the project directory: `/home/ubuntu/de_challenge/`
+1. Open a terminal and navigate to the project directory: `/home/ubuntu/de_challenge_1/`

 2. Activate the project environment.
 Depending on your operating system, you can use either `venv` or `conda`: